KonstantinosMy/SkyRunner/README.md

 # SkyRunner
- A rapid prototype game.
-Speed increases exponentially with time.
+An endless runner prototype game made with Unity.